persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/calibration_result_optimal.png
           :align: center

-      - left side : 1 variable in the list view
+      - left side: 1 variable in the list view
-      - right side, tabs : θ - Prediction - Parameters - Model
+      - right side, tabs: θ - Prediction - Parameters - Model
-      - θ tab : 2 tabs : Optimal - PDF
+      - θ tab: 2 tabs: Optimal - PDF
-      - Prediction tab : 4 tabs : Table - vs Observations - vs Inputs - Residuals
+      - Prediction tab: 4 tabs: Table - vs Observations - vs Inputs - Residuals
           - check the 3 first tabs with Paraview graphs are linked (do several selections in a tab and check the selection is the same in the others tabs)
-      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior

 Designs of experiments